codesqueak/Nascom/README.md

  3. order - which bus slow the card resides in.
 The CPU / bus master must be the first card in order
  4. properties - name / value pairs for card unique configuration

-The default emulatorInfo.xml configures a single 4MHz Nascom II with a 32K RAM 'A' card, as shown below.
+The default emulatorInfo.json configures a single 4MHz Nascom II with a 32K RAM 'A' card, as shown below.
 ```
 [
   {